m3verma/m3verma.github.io/Programming/CodeChef/Starters_102.md

 ### Input Format
 The first line of input will contain a single integer T, denoting the number of test cases.
-Each test case consists of a single integer X, the cost of an insurance..
+Each test case consists of a single integer X, the cost of an insurance.

 ### Output
 For each test case, output on a new line, the minimum number of insurances Chef needs to sell to earn at least 100 dollars.